Cwarcup/personal-blog/README.md

-# cwarcup.com
+# cwarcup.com by Curtis Warcup

 This repository is the home to my personal [website](https://www.cwarcup.com/).
+This website is intended for personal use, and functions as a method of storing/organizing notes and projects.

 The site is forked from the incredible [Tailwind-Nextjs-Starter-Blog](https://github.com/timlrx/tailwind-nextjs-starter-blog) by [Tim Lrx](https://github.com/timlrx).